benkuly/trixnity/README.md

 ## Appservice

-The appservice module of Trixnity contains a webserver, which hosts the Matrix Application Service API.
+The appservice module of Trixnity contains a webserver, which hosts the Matrix Application-Service API.

-### Installation

-Add `net.folivo:trixnity-appservice` to your project.

-You also need to add an engine to your project, that you can find [here](https://ktor.io/docs/engines.html)
+You also need to add a server engine to your project, that you can find [here](https://ktor.io/docs/engines.html)

 ### Usage